Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 घटस्थदीपवत्स्वस्थः स्वान्तरेव प्रकाशते

-bāhya anitya sukhāsakti hitva ātma sukha nirvta .
+bāhya anitya sukhāsaktiṃ hitva ātma sukha nirvṛtaḥ .

-ghaastha dīpavat svastha svāntareva prakāśate ..
+ghaṭastha dīpavat svasthaḥ svāntareva prakāśate ..
 51..

-After letting go of the attachment to sensory enjoyments obtained from fleeting external objects and there by withdrawing from external engagements (i.e. attaining nirvrtti) while totally becoming established in the ātma suka, the jnāni shines like the lamp inside the pot – that is content shining inwardly!
+After letting go of attachment to sensory enjoyments obtained from fleeting external objects (bāhya anitya sukhāsakti hitvā) and thereby withdrawing from external engagements (i.e., attaining nirvtti), while totally becoming established in the ātma sukha (ātma sukha nirvta), the jñāni shines like the lamp inside the pot (ghaastha dīpavat), content and shining inwardly (svāntare eva prakāśate).

 उपाधिस्थोऽपि तद्धर्मैरलिप्तो व्योमवन्मुनिः ।